Templates · Budgeting

 Semester Overview

-Total income vs total expenses for the full semester.
+The big picture: total income vs. total expenses for the whole semester.

 Total IncomeTotal ExpensesSurplus/Deficit